zeroc-ice/ice-builder-visualstudio/README.md

 Follow these steps:

 1. Add the Ice Builder to your C++ project by right-clicking on the project and selecting `Add Ice Builder to Project`.
-Alternatively, you can select the project and use the menu item `TOOLS` > `Add Ice Builder to Project`.
+Alternatively, you can select the project and use the menu item `Tools` > `Add Ice Builder to Project`.

    Adding the Ice Builder creates a `Slice Files` filter in your project.